Endling (2025 novel): Development

 On page 136, in which the Russian Invasion of Ukraine is first depicted, the author Reva seemingly ends the novel.
 She includes an acknowledgements page, a short author biography (customary on dust jackets) and a note on the typeface used in the book.
 In the ensuing pages, Reva shares her own thoughts and emotions about the 2022 invasion, and how it feels to experience the war as an expatriate living in Vancouver, Canada.
-Reva then assumes a fictionalized version of herself (also named Maria Reva) who is an artist in moral crisis, living in her parent's attic in Canada.
+Reva then assumes a fictionalized version of herself (also named Maria Reva) who is an artist in moral crisis, living in her parents' attic in Canada.
 She describes the shame felt about writing a comedic novel about Eastern European tropes (the mail order bride) while her country is being devastated.
 She also writes about the guilt of writing from the comfort and safety of her home while her country and her own family members are facing death every day.
 This fictionalized version of Reva interacts with the characters in the novel.

 The title of the book refers to the endling snail in the book.
 Coincidentally, in 2023, German writer Jasmin Schreiber wrote a novel with the same title, Endling, which also involves an endling snail.
 It turned out they both were inspired by Ed Yong's article "Last of Its Kind" about snail endlings.